oracle/terraform-provider-oci/website/docs/r/database_autonomous_database_software_image.html.markdown

 * `compartment_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
-* `display_name` - (Required) The user-friendly name for the Autonomous Database Software Image.
+* `display_name` - (Required) The user-friendly name for the Autonomous AI Database Software Image.
 The name does not have to be unique.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `image_shape_family` - (Required) To what shape the image is meant for.
-* `source_cdb_id` - (Required) The source Autonomous Container Database [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) from which to create Autonomous Database Software Image.
+* `source_cdb_id` - (Required) The source Autonomous Container Database [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) from which to create Autonomous AI Database Software Image.

 ** IMPORTANT **